DariusMiu/Lua-Compiler-Project/README.md

-## Just a simple compiler for my Concepts of Computer Languages course
+## Just a simple compiler for my Computer Programming Languages course
 Scans, parses, then interprets and runs a lua file
 This project only works with an extremely simplified version of lua